BYLAWS FOR THE NORWEGIAN SCIENTIFIC ACADEMY

 The Academy consists of (1) Norwegian members, (2) foreign members, and (3) honorary members.
 The Academy may also have institutional members.
 These have no voting rights, but are admitted to the board meetings as observers with rights to speak and to provide recommendations and proposals.
 Election of the members follows its own regulations.

 The Norwegian Members are required to be Norwegian citizens who have carried out independent scientific work in polar research or specifically have contributed to the advancement of polar research.

 Foreign members may be admitted by the same criteria.

 Honorary Members may be individuals who have made a particular effort for the academy's purpose and activities.
 The number of honorary members shall not exceed 10.

-The number of regular members under the age of 70 should normally not exceed 100.
 At least half of the members must be Norwegian citizens.

 The membership shall reflect the range of discipline areas in polar research.

 §6 Management Bodies

 The Academy's Board is the foundation's highest authority.
 The Academy's Board consists of President, Vice President and up to 5 members.
 The composition should reflect the geographical spread of Norwegian universities, research institutions and disciplines.
 Efforts should be a balanced gender distribution.
 UNIS is a member of the Board ex officio.